xdev-software/vaadin-maps-leaflet-flow/README.md

 ### Plugins

-We also offer various [predefined plugins](./plugins/) which you can also utilize to enhance your Leaflet experience.
+We also offer various [predefined plugins](./plugins/) which you can utilize to enhance your Leaflet experience.

 ## Installation
 [Installation guide of the latest release](https://github.com/xdev-software/vaadin-maps-leaflet-flow/releases/latest#Installation)